AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 This policy allows action “AssumeRole” to ALL roles.

-The default EC2 role policy allows AWS EC2 instance to assume to any role.
-By changing the “Resource” field from a wildcard * to a more specific account number, role name or prefix of role name can limit the EC2 instance’s role.
+The default EC2 role policy allows an AWS EC2 instance to assume to any role.
+By changing the “Resource” field from a wildcard * to a more specific account number, the role name or prefix of role name can limit the EC2 instance’s role.
 ::